syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/04.resourcegroups/docs.en.md

 #
 # you can start this stack using the following command:
-# 'openstack stack create -t group.yaml <stackName>'
+# 'openstack stack create -t group.yaml <stack-name>'
 #

 description: deploys a group of servers